About Us

 • Hats and sunglasses.

 Arequipa, known as the "White City," is an incredible destination with places you can visit, such as Colca Canyon, the Yanahuara viewpoint, and much more.
-The summer season, which runs from April to September, is ideal for visiting because of the scarce rainfall and sunny days; keeping this in mind, we recommend bringing:
+The summer season, which runs from April to September, is ideal for visiting due to the scarce rainfall and sunny days; with this in mind, we recommend bringing:

 • Sunscreen.